Magnite, Inc. research snapshot

 ai Confidence

-High for verified current price, market cap, share count, FY2024 revenue, and analyst consensus.
+High for verified current price, market cap, share count, TTM EPS, analyst consensus, and the August 5 earnings schedule.
 Medium for forward scenario ranges and technical levels because ad tech stocks are sensitive to quarterly ad spending cycles, Google policy changes, and macro advertising trends.

 investment Certainty